 Fifty Years of History- the International Federation of the Student Christian Movement (1895-1945), Paris, 1945, p.
 93.

 This is, in particular, the origin of the two texts of Visser’t Hooft “The Message of Karl Barth” (Faith and Life 1928, pp 915-21) and “Introduction to the Theology of Karl Barth” (ETR?
-1931, pp 3-23), but also in other ‘Barthian’ texts of Visser’t Hooft which were published at the same time either in Foi et Vie (Faith and Life) or Le Semeur (The Sower) and had a foothold in the ETR, the journal of the Faculty of Montpellier, through the intermediary of his father who was a Professor there.
+1931, pp 3-23), but also in other ‘Barthian’ texts of Visser’t Hooft which were published at the same time either in Foi et Vie (Faith and Life) of Se (Le Semeur, The Sower) and had a foothold in the ETR, the journal of the Faculty of Montpellier, through the intermediary of his father who was a Professor there.

 So had Barth already heard about Maury?
 Nothing in their correspondence allows us to think so.
 Still it is possible that Visser’t Hooft mentioned the name of his friend on the occasion of his first visit with Karl Barth in 1926. ……